josestg/josestg/content/posts/math/a-simple-proof-of-xor-uniqueness.md

 ## Conclusion

 We've proven that applying XOR to an integer with any possible value of $N$ produces a unique result for each $N$.
 This proof is essential to ensure that the ShadowID is unique.
-If you are interested in the algorithm, please refer to my article titled "**[ShadowID: How to Expose the Auto-Increment ID to the Public Without Compromising Security](https://josestg.com/blog/shadowid-how-to-expose-the-auto-increment-id-to-public-without-compromising-security)**."
+If you are interested in the algorithm, please refer to my article titled "**[ShadowID: Expose the Auto Increment ID to Public Without Compromising Security](/posts/golang/shadowid-expose-the-auto-increment-id-to-public-without-compromising-security/)**."

 [^1]:[$2^{64}$ bytes is enough for any human](https://lwn.net/Articles/80696)
 [^2]:[UUIDs are Popular, but Bad for Performance](https://www.percona.com/blog/uuids-are-popular-but-bad-for-performance-lets-discuss)